 located at the same place, there’s no need to deploy it in multiple

-As a Shell Namespace Extension .NET
+As a Shell Namespace Extension .NET developer,

-or even communication issues.
+even communication issues.

 If the Windows Shell cannot communicate

 with its .NET server, it may display an error message like this (the text of